 Run with sudo to ensure full functionality (including tray icon):

-Use the following script to run in background:
+Use the following script to run in background (you need to enter your sudo password each time you run it):

 #!/bin/bash